Gender and emotional expression

-The relationship between gender and emotional expression describes the differences in behavior and actions to express emotions between men and women.
-These differences may be primarily due to cultural expectations of femininity and masculinity.
+The study of the relationship between gender and emotional expression is the study of the differences between men and women in behavior that expresses emotions.
+These differences in emotional expression may be primarily due to cultural expectations of femininity and masculinity.

 Major theories

 Many psychologists reject the notion that men experience emotions less frequently than women do.
 Instead, researchers have suggested that men exhibit restrictive emotionality.
 Restrictive emotionality refers to a tendency to inhibit the expression of certain emotions, and an unwillingness to self-disclose intimate feelings.
 Men's restrictive emotionality has been shown to influence health, emotional appraisal, and overall identity.
 Furthermore, tendencies toward restrictive emotionality are correlated with an increased risk of certain anxiety disorders.

 Research has suggested that women express emotions more frequently than men on average.
 Multiple researchers have found that women cry more frequently, and for longer durations than men at similar ages.
 The gender differences appear to peak in the most fertile years.
 This is possibly due to hormonal differences, as several studies have shown that certain sex hormones influence the way that emotions are expressed.

 Other researchers found this gender difference decreases over time.
 In Handbook of Emotions, Leslie R. Brody and Judith A. Hall report that this difference in emotional expression starts at a young age, as early as 4 and 6 years old, as girls begin to express more sadness and anxiety than their male counterparts.
 Brody and Hall (2008) report that women generally smile, laugh, nod, and use hand gestures more than men do.
 The only known exception to this rule is that men more frequently express anger.
 However, all of these effects are not commonly observed until after preschool, suggesting that these differences might be the result of certain socialization processes.
 Women are also more accurate at expressing their emotions, when "posing deliberately and when observed unobtrusively."
 This increased expressiveness in emotional expression and is consistent across cultures, with women reporting more intense emotional experiences and more overt emotional expressions across 37 cultures.

 It has been found that men and women each more accurately display gender-stereotypic expressions: men more accurately express anger, contempt, and happiness, while women more accurately express fear and happiness.
 Other studies have shown that women show higher levels of expression accuracy and judgement of nonverbal emotional cues than men overall.
 These patterns are not consistent across cultures, suggesting that socialization influences gender differences in emotional expression.
 For example, research has suggested that in Japan, women convey anger and contempt better than men do.